Step 1: Sign up and create a station

 Learn more on the virtual studio and its operation on this tutorial.

-To connect using your own equipment, use the configuration settings you can find on the "Settings" section of your radio station's management area, under the "Broadcast" item.
+To connect using your own equipment, use the configuration settings you can find on the "Settings" section of your radio station's management area, under the "Broadcast" pane.

-If you want to go live on a specific time, you can create a proper show.
+If you want a producer/DJ to go live on a specific time, you can create a proper show (this applies for the Professional plan or higher).